Banff National Park: Internment and work camps

-During World War I, immigrants from Austria, Hungary, Germany and Ukraine were sent to Banff to work in internment camps.
-The main camp was located at Castle Mountain, and was moved to Cave and Basin during winter.
+During World War I, immigrants from Austria-Hungary and Germany were sent to Banff to work in internment camps.
+The main camp was at Castle Mountain, and was moved to Cave and Basin during winter.
 Much early infrastructure and road construction was done by men of various Slavic origins although Ukrainians constituted a majority of those held in Banff.
 Historical plaques and a statue erected by the Ukrainian Canadian Civil Liberties Association commemorate those interned at Castle Mountain, and at Cave and Basin National Historic Site where an interpretive pavilion dealing with Canada's first national internment operations opened in September 2013.

 In 1931, the Government of Canada enacted the Unemployment and Farm Relief Act which provided public works projects in the national parks during the Great Depression.
 In Banff, workers constructed a new bathhouse and pool at Upper Hot Springs, to supplement Cave and Basin.
 Other projects involved road building in the park, tasks around the Banff townsite and construction of a highway connecting Banff and Jasper.
 In 1934, the Public Works Construction Act was passed, providing continued funding for the public works projects.
 New projects included construction of a new registration facility at Banff's east gate and construction of an administrative building in Banff.
 By 1940, the Icefields Parkway reached the Columbia Icefield area of Banff and connected Banff and Jasper.
 Most of the infrastructure present in the national park dates from public work projects enacted during the Great Depression.

-Alternative service camps for conscientious objectors were set up in Banff during World War II, with camps located at Lake Louise, Stoney Creek, and Healy Creek.
+Alternative service camps for conscientious objectors were set up in Banff during World War II, with camps at Lake Louise, Stoney Creek, and Healy Creek.
 These camps were largely populated by Mennonites from Saskatchewan.